How can we help?

 Find Out MoreDirector Disqualification

 Liquidators, Insolvency Office Holders and the Official Receiver are all required to report to the Secretary of State for Business, Energy and Industrial Strategy on unbefitting conduct on the part of the directors of insolvent companies.
 This can result in an application to court for disqualification from acting as a director for up to 15 years.
-Our Insolvency Solicitors are experienced in all stages of an investigation into director conduct and disqualification proceedings.
+Our Insolvency lawyers are experienced in all stages of an investigation into director conduct and disqualification proceedings.

-Find Out MoreInsolvency Practitioners and Liquidators
+Find Out MoreInsolvency Practitioners, Receivers and Liquidators

 Find Out MoreTax Disputes